junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor disappears inside the blue box, and reappears with a clumsy, odd-looking, circuit-wrapped scavenger device that looks like it's built from a bunch of sixties household items and kitchen utensils.
 A little bigger than his palms.

-They watch him pull out two antennas and wave the device around, reading some display on it only he can understand.
+They watch him pull out two antennas and wave the device around, reading some display on it that only he can understand.

 "Doctor, what's that?"
 Amy asks.

 "My timey-wimey detector," he concentrates on the reading, turning from one direction to another.
-"The Tardis navigation system is busted, I need something to tell me when and where we are.
+"The Tardis navigation system is busted.
+I need something to tell me when and where we are.
 It goes 'ding' when it detects stuff."

 "I made a better hand-made EMF than that when I was ten," Dean tells Cas in a low murmur.